Illegal Search and Seizure

-Bay Area Criminal Defense Lawyer Protecting Clients Against Illegal Search and Seizure
+Our Criminal Attorney in San Jose Protects Clients Against Illegal Search and Seizure

 Searches Without a Warrant

 Law enforcement officials must obtain a valid warrant to conduct a search of an individual’s property, with certain exceptions.
-Under California law, a search may be conducted without a warrant when, among others:
+Under California law, officials may conduct a search without a warrant when, among others:

 - Voluntary permission granted by the property owner/resident;